 Grill, broil or steam fish and shellfish.
 According to pediatrician Dr. William Sears, fish is "a good source of protein--most varieties contain around 20 grams of protein per 3-ounce serving, the same as meat."
 Cold-water fish such as salmon and tuna are higher in omega-3 fatty acids, but all fish contains vitamin B-12 and iron.
 Mix flaked, cooked fish in with your coconut and pineapple flavored rice for a quick and hearty "Survivor" casserole.

 Cheat a little with greens.
-“Survivor” contestants have to make do with what they can find, but you need to eat a balanced diet if you want to lose weight and stay healthy.
-Many kinds of greens grow wild, so pick something exotic that you’ve never tried before, such as kale.
+"Survivor" contestants have to make do with what they can find, but you need to eat a balanced diet if you want to lose weight and stay healthy.
+Many kinds of greens grow wild, so pick something you've never tried before, such as kale.
 Wash it well, and add it to your fruit, rice and seafood casserole, or use it as a wrap for grilled or steamed fish.

 Stay hydrated.
 Water on "Survivor" typically has to be boiled, but you don't have to go that far.
 Drink at least 32 to 64 ounces every day.